MarH19/fast-image-quilting-for-texture-synthesis/README.md

 ## INFO
 This is the repository of the project from the Advanced Systems Lab course offered at ETH Zurich.
+The different tags show the different optimization steps which are also mentioned in the final report.

 ## Build Information